Charter of the Corporate Governance, Nominating and Compensation Committee of the Board of Directors

 (ii) Annually review and approve corporate goals and objectives relevant to the compensation of the CEO, evaluate the CEO’s performance in light of such goals and objectives, and determine and approve the CEO’s compensation based on this evaluation.
 In determining the incentive components of CEO compensation, the Committee may consider a number of factors, including without limitation the Company’s performance and relative shareholder return, the value of similar incentive awards to CEOs at comparable companies and the awards given to the CEO in the past year.

-(iii) Periodically review and approve the following as they affect the executive officers: (a) all other incentive awards and opportunities, including both cash-based and equity based awards and opportunities, (b)any employment agreements and severance arrangements, (c) any change-in control agreements and change-in-control provisions affecting any element of compensation and benefits; (d) any special or supplemental compensation and benefits for current or former executive officers, including supplemental retirement benefits and the perquisites provided to them during and after employment.
+(iii) Periodically review and approve the following as they affect the executive officers: (a) all other incentive awards and opportunities, including both cash-based and equity-based awards and opportunities; (b) any employment agreements and severance arrangements; (c) any change-in-control agreements and change-in-control provisions affecting any element of compensation and benefits; and (d) any special or supplemental compensation and benefits for current or former executive officers, including supplemental retirement benefits and the perquisites provided to them during and after employment.

-(iv) Review and approve all equity compensation plans and amendments thereto, including IRS qualified and non-qualified plans.
+(iv) Review, approve and administer all equity compensation plans and amendments thereto, including IRS qualified and non-qualified plans.

 (v) Review and recommend for Board action the Company’s contributions to employee benefit plans.

-(vi) Serve as the policy making body for issues that arise under any of the Company’s employee benefit, equity compensation or other employee plans.
+(vii) Serve as the policy-making body for issues that arise under any of the Company’s employee benefit, equity compensation or other employee plans.

-(x) Undertake any and all actions necessary to comply with federal legislation or regulations relating to compensation, incentive programs or their relationship with risk taking.
+(xii) Undertake any and all actions necessary to comply with federal legislation or regulations relating to compensation, incentive programs or their relationship with risk management.

-(xi) In its sole discretion, retain or obtain the advice of a compensation consultant, independent legal counsel, or other advisor.
+(xiii) In its sole discretion, retain or obtain the advice of a compensation consultant, independent legal counsel, or other adviser.

-(xii) Be directly responsible for the appointment, compensation and oversight of the work of any compensation consultant, independent legal counsel or any other adviser retained by the Committee.
+(xiv) Be directly responsible for the appointment, termination, compensation and oversight of the work of any compensation consultant, independent legal counsel or any other adviser retained by the Committee.

 - the provision of other services to the Company by the person that employs the compensation consultant, legal counsel or other adviser;